betarelease/mingle_party/README.md

 Copyright (c) Sudhindra Rao 2012
-This project is available for use in compliance with the Apache License.
+This project is available for use in compliance with the MIT License.